 - Changing how you merchandise your products

-- Offering coupons, sale pricing, or free shipping
+- Offering discounts, sale pricing, or free shipping

 - Promoting special offers and new products with an Announcement Bar or other banners